Virtual Art Journaling Group

 The Art Journaling Group was a pilot project in August 2020 when youth were experiencing the effects of a COVID summer; they were bored, had nothing to do, could not go anywhere and be with their friends, and mental health concerns were becoming present in our youth.
 The inaugural Art Journaling Group was funded by the Telus Friendly Future Fund and was a 6-week curriculum-based program that was condensed into three weeks and offered in a virtual setting.
 At the end of this pilot project we had measurable decreases of distress in our youth participants and knew we had something worth developing further.

 ACCESS provides all the art supplies including the journal, paints, brushes, pastels, pencils, markers, glitter, rulers, a brand-new headset, and anything else needed so our young artists can be successful in their art journal expressions.
 Youth who participate in this program come to us for a variety of reasons.
 Some youth need the process and experience of journaling, some need the connection to our program facilitators, some youth come to simply fine tune their art skills, while others are bored and value having an engaging space to participate in.
-The Art Journaling Group is a LGBTQ2S+ safer and braver virtual space and we start each group by sharing our names and pronouns.

 Catch The Bus

 Building a Better Community

 The Bus provides warm blankets, hot cocoa and food items for youth in need.
 The Bus also provides resources & education on sexual health, substance abuse, where to get help, and a safe place for youth to connect and share their story.

 On designated nights, The Bus meets with youth to provide guidance on how to create resumes and conduct job searches, as well as referrals for potential job opportunities with businesses in the Tri-Cities area.